 - Real-Time Round-Ups, automatic retirement savings, custom Spend Strategies, and more.

-Promotion: New Acorns users get $5 at signup after the first deposit.
+Promotion: New Acorns users get a $75 bonus after the first two direct deposits of $250+.

 What makes Acorns different?